rithulkamesh/pomoflow/README.txt

 Serves as the backend for the entire application.
 Written with go for simplicity Connects the clients using websockets to provide a syncable-pomodoro functionality.
+Extends pocketbase to allow for lesser work in terms of auth, file store, and database.

 2. chrome/